-A few years ago I was in a hostelry watching a football League Two play-off final with a friend.
-After about 30 minutes of this frenetic, route-one free-for-all, he made an interesting observation.
-“The laws are the same, the shirts are similar and there are 22 players on the pitch.
-But this is not the same game of football that is played in the Premier League.”
+A few years ago I was in a hostelry with a friend watching the League Two football play-off final.
+After half an hour minutes of this frenetic, route-one free-for-all, my friend said: The laws are the same, the shirts are similar and there are twenty-two players on the pitch.
+But this is not the same game that is played in the Premier League.

 Becoming a Panel umpire presented me with an opportunity to officiate some very good cricketers.
 The dearth of quality in the lower divisions – where two balls an over might trouble a batter – transformed into quality cricket with four decent balls out of six, spectacular fielding and an aptitude to build an innings.

 Our match fee, which just about covers fuel and a meal deal, comes with an occasional bonus when a batter crafts a century or a bowler chooses that day to produce a magical spell that suggests he has the ability to go far in the game.
 It is not the towering sixes and bludgeoned fours that stick in the mind.
 Leg-side nudges, balanced cover drives, shot selection (including leaves outside off stump) and perfect judgement of runs and the temperament to build an innings that combine to enhance the watching experience.